nvnx7/ethernaut-openzeppelin-hacks/level_19_Alien-Codex.md

-# Level 18: Magic Number
+# Level 19: Alien Codex

-This is the level 18 of OpenZeppelin [Ethernaut](https://ethernaut.openzeppelin.com/) web3/solidity based game.
+This is the level 19 of OpenZeppelin [Ethernaut](https://ethernaut.openzeppelin.com/) web3/solidity based game.

 ## Pre-requisites